 In January 2013, the House Commerce and Consumer Protection Finance and Policy Committee held a hearing on the effects of an ongoing labor lockouts, including an NHL lockout, on area businesses and the city of St. Paul.
 The NHL lockout began in September 2012, and ended in January 2013.
 In May of 2013, the Minnesota Legislature passed a loan repayment bill that reduced payments for 2014 and 2015 by $500,000, and forgave the rest of the loan.
 The money for the forgiven loan payments is to go to arena improvements.

 The National Women's Hockey League (NWHL), rebranded in 2021 as the Premier Hockey Federation (PHF), was formed in 2015.
 In 2018 they announced that an independent team, the Minnesota Whitecaps, would join the league.
-The Minnesota Whitecaps were the fifth team added to the league; as of the 2021-2022 season, there are six teams in the league.
+The Minnesota Whitecaps were the fifth team added to the league; as of the 2021-2022 season, there were six teams in the league.
 The PHF was discontinued in June 2023.
 A few months later, in August 2023, a new organization formed: the Professional Women's Hockey League (PWHL).
 Minnesota will be home to one of the first six teams in the league.
 League play is expected to begin in January 2024.

 State financial assistance for the St. Paul hockey arena was discussed by the 1997-1998 Minnesota Legislature.
 The initial hearings were on HF1176/ SF834.
 The final decision was passed as part of the Omnibus Bonding Bill, Laws of Minnesota 1998, chapter 404, sections 81-82.